jfdupuis/MayaDevUtil/README.md

 FindMaya.cmake
 ==============

-Help the creation of Maya plugin
+Help the creation of Maya plugin by providing templates for project create using either cmake, qt or xcode